Tech-Nik09/MC-Skinviewer/README.md

 > If your VZGE client is not using a custom UA, all requests to VZGE will now fail with a 400 error, returning a short explanatory text.
 You must ensure you use a reasonable User-Agent header in all requests to VZGE, preferably including a link to your website and your email address should you need to be contacted if you are misusing VZGE.
 An example of such a UA is MyProgramName/2.0 (+https://my.website/myprogramname.html; <me@my.website>).
 * To set up your User-Agent you have to create a `secrets.toml` file inside the `.streamlit` directory.
 * You can do it manually by pasting the following text into the `secrets.toml` file.
 Or by running the command given below.
-* Please make sure to replace the URL and email address with your own!
+* Please make sure to replace the URL and email address with your own.

 Content of `secrets.toml`:
 ```toml